 The Council is developing its evidence base to support the new plan.
 Recent studies completed can be viewed on the Local Plan Evidence Base page

-- Next stage: Draft Local Plan (Preferred Options, 2018).
+- Next stage: Draft Local Plan (preferred options, autumn 2018).
 Further information to be published.

 The core strategy Click to get info